ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch22.md

 ![Loop tiling in a two-dimensional array](../images/ch22-fig03.png){#fig:ch22-fig03}

-Note that in languages such as Python, we donâ€™t usually perform loop tiling, because Python and many other high-level languages do not allow control over cache memory like lower-level languages such as C and C++ do.
+Note that in languages such as Python, we don't usually perform loop tiling, because Python and many other high-level languages do not allow control over cache memory like lower-level languages such as C and C++ do.
 These kinds of optimizations are often handled by underlying